merryjs/photo-viewer/README.md

 ##### Manual link

-For some reasons if you dont want use any package manager in your side then you can link frameworks as:
+For some reasons if you dont want use any package manager in your side then you can link frameworks as:

 - Go to your xcode project choose your project if you unsure it click (command + 1)
-- Choose target General panel find embedded binaries click + icon will display a dialog and then go to `node_modules/@merryjs/photo-viewer/ios/Carthage/Build/iOS/` folder add these frameworks into your xcode project.
+- Choose target General panel find embedded binaries click + icon will display a dialog and then go to `node_modules/@merryjs/photo-viewer/ios/Carthage/Build/iOS/` folder add these frameworks into your xcode project.
 It should looks like below
 	![Link Frameworks](assets/20170728-110148@2x.png)

 ##### [CocoaPods](https://cocoapods.org/)